Sunday, May 31, 2026

 With the new Fuse that is either the Fever or the Teamfight Fuse and the Duo Finder coming next month to take Duo Play to the next level, I think this can take Duo Play to the max.
 Have you heard of tag team finishers?
 Well, here's something that 2XKO can answer with as part of investing in Duo Play even more; Duo Ultimates.
 They are team supers that allow both teammates to perform their combined Ultimates.
 They are performed with pressing S1, S2 and T simultaneously when both teammates' super gauge is at lv.
 3 since Solo Ultimates are performed by pressing S1 and S2 simultaneously.

 However, there is one caveat when it comes to Duo Ultimates.
-Since Duo Ultimates can spend all three bars of the super gauge for both the point and assist characters, instead of being a core feature, Duo Ultimates can be incorporated into the hypothetical Teamfight Fuse since choosing this Fuse grants the ability to make the assist character on screen with the point character and requires one bar of super for each teammate, hence Teamfight, so I'm gonna rename Duo Ultimates to Teamfight Ultimates and that's what they are gonna be called.
+Since Duo Ultimates can spend all three bars of the super gauge for both teammates, instead of being a core feature, Duo Ultimates can be incorporated into the hypothetical Teamfight Fuse since choosing this Fuse grants the ability to make the assist character on screen with the point character for a brief duration that gets longer depending on how many bars of super both teammates have, hence Teamfight, so I'm gonna rename Duo Ultimates to Teamfight Ultimates and that's what they are gonna be called.

 The Teamfight Fuse can grant you the ability to spend one bar of the super gauge on each teammate to activate Teamfight Assault and bring the Assist character on screen for seven seconds by pressing any attack button and the team button simultaneously and the ability to spend three bars of the super gauge on each teammate to perform a Teamfight Ultimate by pressing the S1, S2 and the team buttons simultaneously.